 “Peter’s knowledge is superb.
 I was constantly inspired.”

 “…To have the support and expertise required to develop my initial idea into something resembling ‘good’ on a daily basis is something that cannot be underestimated.
-From the expertise of the teacher, to the knowledge and support of my fellow participants, with a variety of specialities and prior experience is a luxury that isn’t to be underestimated.”
+From the expertise of the teacher, to the knowledge and support of my fellow Participants, with a variety of specialities and prior experience is a luxury that isn’t to be underestimated.”

 “Peter brings his wealth of knowledge to every session and I’ve left his course feeling invigorated with new connections to the best production companies in the UK.”

-Peter Ansorge mini bio
+Peter Ansorge Credits

 Peter began his television career as a script editor and producer with BBC Drama.
 Among his productions were Empire Road (1979), the first original drama series to be written for the BBC by a Black writer and David Hare's Bafta award winning PLAY For Today, Licking Hitler (1978).